Fibonacci-/CardSeller/README.md

 https://store.steampowered.com/app/3070070/TCG_Card_Shop_Simulator/

-This mod will take cards out of your card album and place them on all available card table slots.
+This mod will take cards out of your card album and place them on all available card table slots in order of highest market price.
 It ignores "personal" display-only card slots.

 ***HEADS UP:*** Mods can break your game.
 Back up your save file before installing this mod.